 Nazarene film teams.

-- May 31, 1803 -- Presbyterians appointed Gideon Blackburn as their first missionary to the
+- May 31, 1803 -- Presbyterians appointed Gideon Blackburn as to the Cherokee Nation.
+He

 -- compiled by Howard Culbertson